bubleBoble/inverted-pendulum-python-matlab-optimization-math/README.md

 Matlab and python scripts developed for linear inverted pendulum build, control system design and implementation project.

-Down and up position controller is based on LQR, swingup is done with optimal trajectory (optimTraj for Matlab): https://github.com/MatthewPeterKelly/OptimTraj
+Down and up position controller is based on LQR, swingup was done with optimal trajectory (optimTraj for Matlab): https://github.com/MatthewPeterKelly/OptimTraj

 Python (sympy, numpy, matplotlib) is used to derive pendulum model and draw some phase portraits of nonlinear and linear models.